bosonprotocol/interface/docs/seller-side/widgets/the-redemption-widget.md

 #### Redeeming a specific rNFT <a href="#redeeming-a-specific-rnft" id="redeeming-a-specific-rnft"></a>

-The Boson Widget's default behaviour is to show a buyer all of their redeemable vouchers, the widget be configured to direct a buyer to a given rNFT for redemption, this enables different user flows.
+The Boson Widget's default behaviour is to show a buyer all of their redeemable vouchers, the widget can be configured to direct a buyer to a given rNFT for redemption, this enables different user flows.
 This the way that the Widget is used on [the Boson dApp](https://bosonapp.io/).

 A Seller can specify which exchange is going to be redeemed by the widget, by: